 It is important for you to know that Washburn University sends out a single paper bill prior to the start of the Fall and Spring terms only.
 These bills serve as a reminder to students that they have a financial obligation to the University, but the bills do not include any financial aid awards.
 Students may access information concerning their accounts on the Financial Services tab of MyWashburn.
 Authorized users may access financial information through WU-View.
 Electronic bills (E-bills) are generated periodically and are available for viewing and/or printing in WU-View.
 When an e-bill is generated an e-mail notification is sent to the student's Washburn e-mail account, as well as to recorded e-mail addresses for authorized users.
 Our office is happy to speak with students and authorized users concerning any charge that appears on an e-bill, although certain questions may need to be directed to the office where the charge originates.
 Likewise, many questions concerning the amount and timing of financial aid awards may need to be referred to the Financial Aid office.

-Payments on student accounts may be made in person in Morgan 103-O by cash, check, money order or PIN-based debit card; by mail with check or money order; or online by webcheck, signature debit card, or credit card (a convenience fee for credit card payments will be charged by the processor.
+Payments on student accounts may be made in person in Morgan 103-O by cash, check, money order or PIN-based debit card; by mail with check or money order; or online by webcheck, signature debit card, or credit card (a convenience fee for credit card payments will be charged by the processor).
 Wire transfer information is available upon request.
-Our office also facilitates payments made by the military, employers, third parties and 529 plans (such as Learning Quest).
+Our office also facilitates payments made by the military, employers, third parties and Section 529 Plans (such as Learning Quest).
 Please contact our office for assistance with any of these payments.
 Authorized users may set up a payment plan on behalf of the student.
 Authorized users can set up scheduled payments to have the installments automatically paid from a bank account, by credit card, or by signature debit card.